 On December 21, 2001 we entered into a Convertible Preferred Stock Purchase agreement under which we sold 1,984,000 shares of Series A Convertible Preferred Stock for a purchase price of \$1.00 per share.
 Each share of Series A Convertible Preferred Stock is initially convertible into one share of common stock at the election of the holder.
 We have also issued Warrants to purchase up to 992,000 shares of our common stock in connection with this issuance.
 We obtained access to \$825,000 of the funds from the sale of Series A Preferred Stock on January 29, 2002.
 The rest of the funds are in escrow subject to the completion of the Vertecon and Javelin mergers, and will be released when those mergers close.
+If the Vertecon Merger or the Javelin Merger is not consummated by April 30, 2002 or the approval of shareholders sought by this proxy statement is not obtained by April 30, 2002, all proceeds from the sale of the Series A Preferred Stock will be promptly returned to the investors.
 We plan to use these funds to strengthen our working capital position and other corporate purposes.